SAM.gov Registration Guide 2026: Complete Step-by-Step Process

 - Business information changes (address, contacts, banking)

-- NAICS codes (add new services, remove discontinued ones)
+- NAICS codes (add new services or remove discontinued ones)

-- 90 days before expiration: Begin renewal process
+- 90 days before expiration: Begin the renewal process

-- 60 days before expiration: Check renewal status
+- 60 days before expiration: Check renewal validation status

 - 30 days before expiration: Escalate if issues exist